Reliable Cellular Automata with Self-Organization: The simulated medium is robust

-\end{djenum} \end{lemma} \begin{Proof}\ \begin{step+}{pres-attrib.old-member} Suppose that $c_{0}$ is a member cell and $\cC$ was covered by member cells at some time in the set $I\xcpt E$ (as defined around ~\eqref{e.attrib.I}). \end{step+} \begin{prooof} Using the Large Progress lemma repeatedly, we can go back to a time before age $\cns{compute-start}$ in $\cC$, just as in the proof of the Legality Lemma above.
-Then we can follow the development of the colony forward and see that it forms a continuous domain together with its extension.
-The $\Info$ track has at most 2 errors after the first application of $\Refresh$, as seen by Lemma ~\ref{l.refresh} (Refresh).
+\end{djenum} \end{lemma} \begin{Proof}\ \begin{step+}{present-attrib.old-member} Suppose that \( c_{0} \) is a member cell. \end{step+} \begin{prooof} \begin{sloppypar} Recall the notation \( K,E_{0} \) from~\eqref{eq:J-K} and Definition~\ref{def:attrib} (Attribution).
+By Lemma~\ref{lem:attrib} (Attribution), \( c_{0} \) can be attributed to the originating colony \( \cC \) which is either the colony of \( c_{0} \) or not.
+Let time \( t_{1}\in K\setminus E_{0} \) be a time when \( \cC \) was covered by member cells.
+Using Lemma~\ref{lem:colony-trace-back} (Colony Trace-back), we can go back from \( t_{1} \) to a time \( t_{2} \) before age \( \computeStart \) in \( \cC \).
+Then as in part~\ref {step:legality.non-free} of the proof of Lemma~\ref{lem:legality} (Legality), we can follow the development of the colony forwards and see that it forms a continuous domain together with its extension.
+The locations containing encoded information have at most 4 errors---as seen in the same proof. \end{sloppypar}

-If the computation results in a nonvacant value for the represented big cell then we have case ~\eqref{i.pres-attrib.center} of the present lemma.
-The represented field $\Creating_{j}$ of the colony will be broadcast into the field $\Growing_{j}$ of its cells, as shown in Lemma ~\ref{l.update-loc-maint}.
-The homogeneity of this latter field will be maintained by $\Heal$.
-Thus, depending on the value of $\Creating_{j}$ of the big cell, growth will take place and the growth forms a continuous domain with the originating colony.
+If the computation results in a nonvacant value for the represented big cell then, if \( \cC=\cC(z_{0}) \) then case~\ref{i:present-attrib.center} holds.
+The condition \( \Age>\Q \) guarantees that all cells of the colony belong to the same work period.
+Otherwise the represented field \( \Creating_{j} \) of the colony will be broadcast into the field \( \Growing_{j} \) of its cells, as shown in Lemma~\ref{lem:update-loc-maint}.
+The homogeneity of this latter field will be maintained by the healing rule and \( \LocMaintain \).
+Thus, depending on the value of \( \Creating_{j} \) of the big cell, growth will take place and the growth forms a continuous domain with the originating colony until the age \( \U \) when growth cells turn into members, and we have case~\ref{i:present-attrib.new}.
+By the property of the growth rule the colony encodes a latent big cell, so the statement about errors also holds.

 Suppose that the computation results in a vacant value.
-Then $\Growing_{j}$ will be 0 everywhere but in the healable wake of the damage.
-Growth cannot start accidentally by a temporary wrong value $\Growing_{j}=1$ in an endcell since there is enough time to correct this value during the long waiting time of $\rul{Grow-step}$.
+Then \( \Growing_{j} \) will be 0 everywhere but in the healable wake of the damage.
+Growth cannot start accidentally by a temporary wrong value \( \Growing_{j}=1 \) in an endcell since there is enough time to correct this value during the long waiting time of \( \rul{Grow} \).
 Also, all cells become doomed.
-After $\Age=1$, the doomed right end becomes exposed by definition, and the whole colony decays within $Q\tau_{1}$ time units.
+After \( \Age=1 \), any doomed cell dies, and the whole colony decays within \( \Q \tau_{2} \) time units.
 Before that, the colony is full.
-After that, we have case ~\eqref{i.pres-attrib.vanish} of the present lemma. \end{prooof}
+After that, we have case~\ref{i:present-attrib.vanish}. \end{prooof}